AdobeDocs/document-cloud-learn.en/help/sign/sign-usecase/use-case-showcase.md

 ---
 title: Use Case Showcase
-description: The Use Case Showcase is a livestream session introducing you to new Adobe Sign use cases, trends, and shows you how your organization can implement and benefit from them
+description: The Use Case Showcase is a livestream session introducing you to new Adobe Sign use cases, trends, and showing how your organization can implement and benefit from them
 role: User
 product: adobe sign
 solution: Document Cloud
 level: Intermediate
+thumbnail: KT-8198.jpg
+kt: 8198
 exl-id: 5cae2037-02f2-46f0-8d7f-bc5ed4a8c8b1
 ---
-# Use Case Showcase
+# Use Case showcase

 ![use case banner](../assets/UCSC_Rebrand.png)

-The Use Case Showcase is a livestream session introducing you to new Adobe Sign use cases, trends, and shows you how your organization can implement and benefit from them.
+The Use Case Showcase is a livestream session introducing you to new Adobe Sign use cases, trends, and showing how your organization can implement and benefit from them.
 Each month a new topic is highlighted.

-Below are recordings of the latest sessions:
+Below are recordings or registration links for the latest sessions:

 ## 2021 sessions